How To Create To-Do Lists In WordPress

 Priority Labels

-Here you can customize your labels for prioritizing highest (important), middle (normal) and lowest items …
+This section lets you customize your labels for important, middle and low priority items …

-Highest (important) priority items are colour-coded in red in the lists and lowest (low) priority items display in a lighter shade of grey …
+Highest priority items display in red and lowest priority items display in a lighter shade of grey …

 Show To-Do Item ID

-Enabling this option shows item IDs on the to-do list …
+If enabled, item IDs appear on your list …

 Show Date To-Do Was Added